Creating New Knowledge or Skills

 ilab data generate --endpoint-url http://localhost:8000/v1

-Note that it is also possible to generate a synthetic dataset based on the entire contents of the taxonomy repo using the --taxonomy-base=empty
+Generating synthetic data on the entire taxonomy repo: You can generate a synthetic dataset based on the entire contents of the taxonomy repo using the --taxonomy-base=empty

 option: